linediconsine/canguro/README.md

 # Canguro

-A proof of concept for a FastAPI micro service
+## A proof of concept for a FastAPI micro service

+_A common myth about the kangaroo's English name is that it was a Guugu Yimithirr phrase for "I don't know" or "I don't understand_

+_Source: wikipedia_

-## Installation
+### Installation

 ```bash
 gh repo clone linediconsine/canguro